A Viewer’s Guide to RobiHachi: Episode 2

-The tourism chief’s name, Chu-Chu Takokawaina, means “adorable, kissable octopus”
+The tourism chief’s name is Chu-Chu Takokawaina, which means “adorable, kissable octopus”

 Takotubo Land is a parody of takotsubo (“octopus pots”), which are earthenware pots used to fish for octopus.

-The mecha TV show is probably a reference to director Shinji Takamatsu having worked on various anime series of the Gundam franchise.
-The title of the anime, Gingadōchū Hizakurigaa, is a parody of the Edo book series title, Tōkaidōchū Hizakurige.
+The mecha TV show is probably a reference to director Shinji Takamatsu having worked on the Mobile Suit Gundam Wing series.
+The title of the vintage anime, Gingadōchū Hizakurigaa, is a parody of the Edo book series Tōkaidōchū Hizakurige.

 Yang explains that prior to space travel criminals fled to the northernmost island of Hokkaido to escape the law.
 This sparsely populated northern frontier was originally called Ezo and was renamed Hokkaido in 1869.